May 1, 2021

 May 1, 2021 - 10:00am

-The School of Social Work Spring Commencement ceremony will be a live ceremony which students join through Zoom.
-Staff, faculty, students' families, etc. will be able to view the ceremony via live streaming on the School of Social Work site.
+The School of Social Work Spring Commencement ceremony will be a live ceremony which students and faculty join through Zoom.
+Staff and students' families, etc. will be able to view the ceremony via live streaming on the School of Social Work site.
 The ceremony will also be recorded and posted on the SSW site for those who need to watch at another time.
 More information will be shared as the date approaches.

 May 4, 2021

 May 5, 2021 - 12:00pm to 2:00pm

 Visit the SSW meeting calendar for full schedule information.

 Congratulations!
 Newly admitted MSW Students can connect virtually with Current MSW students regarding the MSW program!

 What's the program really like?
 Where is your field placement?
 What do social work students do for fun?
 What is Ann Arbor like in the Winter?
 Join an MSW student as well as other admitted MSW students for a live webchat about the School of Social Work.
 Our MSW students are excited to answer any questions that you have and share their feedback about the program.